 The Uncle Bud’s

-Bags come in various sizes and color patterns to select form and carry a
+e in various sizes and color patterns to select form and carry a

-recommended retail price form $US57 to $US80.In the case of the X Seven Bulls Bag, the color is limited to a very
+In the case of the X Seven Bulls Bag, the color is limited to a very

-attractive camo three pattern.When
+attractive camo three

-purchased in its entirety,the complete
+purchased in its entirety,

 X Seven system retails for around $US125.
 The recommended retail price for the three-bag The Future set is $US55,